-451. TOPICS IN MULTIMEDIA DESIGN Prerequisite: COMM/ART 251 This course will address a particular multimedia design issue or problem, guiding students in the planning and implementation of appropriate design solutions; topics will vary.
+454 TODIOO IN ANII TIMEDIA DEGION 451.
+TOPICS IN MULTIMEDIA DESIGN Prerequisite: COMM/ART 251 This course will address a particular multimedia design issue or problem, guiding students in the planning an implementation of appropriate design solutions; topics will vary.
 May be elected for up to six hours credit as topic changes.
 Spring of alternate years.
 (Same as COMM 451) 472.
 SENIOR EXHIBIT AND CRITIQUE Prerequisite: Instructor's approval.
 Advanced studio work, culminating in a senior art exhibition.
 Fall.

-Open to qualified students by permission of department chairperson.
+491-496.
+INDEPENDENT STUDY IN ART1-0 Open to qualified students by permission of department chairperson.
 Work may be done in research and writing or studio related areas.
-The student will follow a work plan arrived at in cooperation with the instructor and must consistently furnish evidence of seriousness of purpose.
+Th student will follow a work plan arrived at in cooperation with the instructor and must consistently furnish evidence of seriousness of purpose